Habitat & Range

 Panthera tigris altaica

-Although tigers are easy to see in most zoo settings, their distinctive stripes and coloration provide the camouflage needed for a large predator in the wild.
-The pattern of stripes on a tigers face is as distinctive as human fingerprints – no two tigers have exactly the same stripe pattern.
-Tigers are the most boldly marked cats in the world and although they are easy to see in most zoo settings, their distinctive stripes and coloration provides the camouflage needed for a large predator in the wild.
+Tigers are the most boldly marked cats in the world.
+Their stripes and coloration provides the camouflage needed for a large predator in the wild.
 The pattern of stripes on a tigers face is as distinctive as human fingerprints – no two tigers have exactly the same stripe pattern.

 IUCN Status: Critically Endangered